lg/yabai-and-skhd-highlighting/README.md

 ## Todo

-- Implement Yabai highlighting in here too
+- Implement Yabai highlighting in this package too and use it within skhd
-- Instead of using the string formatting, use shell formatting, but be careful about the line break `\` character
+- Use the full-on tokenized stuff Asmund [details](https://github.com/koekeishiya/skhd#configuration) for us
-- Use the full-on tokenized stuff Asmund [details for us](https://github.com/koekeishiya/skhd#configuration)
+- Write tests

 ## Changelog